 With these instruments, temperature calibration is possible in ranges from -200 … +1,300 °C (control range -55 … +1,100 °C).

-A dry block calibrator is a temperature calibrator that can calibrate sensors to a certain temperature.They are primarily portable for field calibration.
+A dry block calibrator is a temperature calibrator that can calibrate sensors to a certain temperature without using liquids.
+It uses a metal block, that is heated or cooled, with drilled holes to insert the sensors.They are primarily portable for field calibration.